Pennsylvania Dutch: Pennsylvania Dutch Provost Corps

-The Pennsylvania Dutch during the Civil War
+Pennsylvania Dutch during the Civil War

-Nearly all of the regiments from Pennsylvania that fought in the American Civil War had German-speaking or Pennsylvania Dutch-speaking members on their rosters.
-Only a few of the Plain Dutch, Amish & Mennonites, enlisted, but the vast majority refused to fight in the war.
-Almost all Pennsylvania Dutch soldiers who enlisted were Fancy Dutch.
+Nearly all of the regiments from Pennsylvania that fought in the American Civil War had German-speaking or Pennsylvania Dutch-speaking members on their rosters, the majority of whom were Fancy Dutch.

 Some regiments like the 153rd Pennsylvania Volunteer Infantry were entirely composed of Pennsylvania Dutch soldiers.
 The 47th Pennsylvania Infantry Regiment also had a high percentage of German immigrants and Pennsylvania-born men of German heritage on its rosters; the regiment's K Company was formed with the intent of it being an "all-German company."

-Here is the letter of a Pennsylvania Dutch soldier from the 149th Pennsylvania Volunteer Infantry:

-Pennsylvania Dutch companies sometimes mixed with English companies.
+Pennsylvania Dutch companies sometimes mixed with English-speaking companies.
 (The Pennsylvania Dutch had the habit of labeling anyone who did not speak Pennsylvania Dutch "English.")
 Many of the Pennsylvania Dutch soldiers who fought in the Civil War were recruited and trained at Camp Curtin, Pennsylvania.

 Pennsylvania Dutch regiments composed a large portion of the Federal Forces who fought in the Battle of Gettysburg at Gettysburg, Pennsylvania, the bloodiest battle of the Civil War.

+Decline of the Pennsylvania Dutch

+Immediately after the Civil War, the federal government took steps to replace Pennsylvania German schools with English-only schools.
+The Pennsylvania Dutch fought to retain German as an official language in Pennsylvania to little success.

+Literary German disappeared from Pennsylvania Dutch life little by little, starting with schools, and then to churches and newspapers.
+Pennsylvania Dutch became mainly a spoken language, and as education came to only be provided in English, many Pennsylvania Dutch became bilingual.

+Anti-German sentiment and Americanization

+The next blow to Pennsylvania Dutch came during World War I and World War II.
+Prior to the wars, Pennsylvania Dutch was an urban language spoken openly in the streets of towns such as Allentown, Reading, Lancaster and York; afterwards, it became relegated only to rural areas.

+There was rampant social & employment discrimination for anyone suspected of being German.
+Meritt G. Yorgey, a Pennsylvania Dutch descendant who grew up during the height of anti-German sentiment, remembers the instructions of his father: "Don't ever call yourself "Dutch" or "Pennsylvania German."
+You're just American."

+Many Pennsylvanians of German heritage have chosen to assimilate into Anglo-American culture, except for a significant number of Amish and Mennonite plain people who have chosen to remain insular, which has added to the modern misconception that "Pennsylvania Dutch" is synonymous with "Amish."

+Pennsylvania Dutch during World War I

+Palatine Dutch of New York in the 27th Infantry Division broke through the Hindenburg Line in 1918.

+Interwar period

+Before World War II, the Nazi Party sought to gain the loyalty of the German-American community, and established pro-Nazi German-American Bund, emphasizing German-American immigrant ties to the "Fatherland".
+The Nazi propaganda effort failed in the Pennsylvania Dutch community, as the Pennsylvania Dutch felt no sense of loyalty to Germany.